NicoleJackson89/pp1-dream-wedding/README.md

 ### HTML Validator

-- All of the HTML pages were passed through the official W3C HTML validatorn no errors were found.
+- All of the HTML pages were passed through the official [W3C HTML validator](https://validator.w3.org/) no errors were found.
 - A warning has come up for the Gallery HTML page, a section was used without a heading.
 This was fixed by replacing the section element with a div element.
 - Other warnings have come up due to the usage of two or more consectutive hyphens used in comments, I made a concise desicion to leave these as they help with code location on the pages.